 Switching over to their Facebook fan page, they’ve already switched over to timeline and the result looks brilliant.
 The banner they are using is consistent with their graduate branding featuring a slightly open door against a black background, with the strap line, “Make your move.”

 The 4 featured apps with the new big button looks are likes, photos, events and not surprisingly, YouTube.
+Youcan stream your favorite shows and movies on a fire stick, you can learn how to install smart iptv on amazon fire stick here.
 Close to half the content is pictures or video, so it looks great in the new format.
 The YouTube channel on the Deloitte page is powered by the Involver app.
 This is quite a new app to me, but it’s brilliant and easy to install.
 The YouTube app features the latest video uploaded at the top and other videos from your channel underneath.
 Click on any video and it moves to the top for viewing.
 The freemium option allows for 1 video auto-posted to your page and wall each day, and there’s a paid for version that does a lot more including posting to multiple pages.
 Other apps in the Involver suite include RSS feeds, Flickr, a neat app that renders html in to the Facebook i-frame and a twitter feed.
 Involver also publish a brilliant engagement platform that is also worth a look.

 A Deloitte Intern Video